rwth-afu/UniPagerLED/README.md

 * Connected to DAPNET-Core
 * Transmitting

-Configuration parameters on the command line should be:
+Configuration parameters on the command line are be:
 * Websocket Hostname (Default: localhost) --hostname
 * Websocket Port (Default: 8055) --port
 * GPIO Pin in Wiring Pi style for "Running LED"  --gpioRun